Skip to main content

 Lower denoise levels between 0.3 and 0.79 can polish or be used to drive stronger fixes without losing the content of the original video.
 From 0.8 denoise and above, you will end up with completely different results than you put in.
 Still those are often good, and driven by the prompt, if you want that.

 You can use any model you like but t2v models are best generally.
 WAN or any type will work.
 I use WAN 2.2 t2v Low Noise model in this example workflow just because it always served me well.
 Using reduced GGUF models might allow for 720p, but I haven't tried.
+(In "Footprints In Eternity" I used a 1.3B WAN model for this task).

 back to top of page